» Syncing Kubernetes and Consul Services

 The sync process must authenticate to both Kubernetes and Consul to read and write services.

-and auth information.
+and authentication information.
 The sync process will look into the default locations

 for both in-cluster and out-of-cluster authentication.
 If